NetApp/trident/docs/kubernetes/operations/tasks/backends/cvs_gcp.rst

 This example shows a backend definition that uses the base CVS service type, which is meant for general-purpose workloads and provides light/moderate performance, coupled with high zonal availability.
-This is a **beta** Trident integration that can be used in test environments.

 .. code-block:: json